ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 dump
   A dump is to be taken.
 The type of dump (SYSABEND, SYSUDUMP, or SYSMDUMP) depends on the JCL for the job.

-  Only applicable when *state=cancelled* otherwise ignored.
+  Only applicable when ``state=cancelled`` otherwise ignored.

   | **required**: False
   | **type**: str

 identifier_name
-  *identifier_name* is the name that identifies the task.
+  Option ``identifier_name`` is the name that identifies the task.
 This name can be up to 8 characters long.
 The first character must be alphabetical.

   | **required**: False
   | **type**: str

 job_account
-  *job_account* specifies accounting data in the JCL JOB statement for the started task.
+  Option ``job_account`` specifies accounting data in the JCL JOB statement for the started task.
 If the source JCL was a job and has already accounting data, the value that is specified on this parameter overrides the accounting data in the source JCL.

-  Only applicable when *state=started* otherwise ignored.
+  Only applicable when ``state=started`` otherwise ignored.

   | **required**: False
   | **type**: str

 job_name
-  When *state=started* **job_name** is a name which should be assigned to a started task while starting it.
+  When ``state=started`` **job_name** is a name which should be assigned to a started task while starting it.
 If job_name is not specified, then member_name is used as job_name.

-  Otherwise, **job_name** is the started task job name used to find and apply the *state* selected.
+  Otherwise, **job_name** is the started task job name used to find and apply the ``state`` selected.

   | **required**: False
   | **type**: str